Lecturer: Ellen Luckins

 - Stokes flow: Properties of Stokes Flows, spherical harmonic solutions, flow around a translating rigid sphere

-- Lubrication theory: Thin film approximation, squeeze flows, surface tension, free surface flows
+- Lubrication theory: Thin-film approximation, squeeze flows, surface tension, free-surface flows, gravity-driven flows

 - Hydrodynamic instability: The Rayleigh instability, Kelvin-Helmholtz instability